Biswas20020101/Intel8051-DevBoard/README.md

+# ----Enhanced Intel"MCS-51"(8051)-System Development----

+# This project focuses on exploring the capabilities  and
-# Intel 8051 Development Board 🔧
+# extend functionality of the Intel 8051 architecture based
+# microcontroller, a popular and versatile 8-bit Micoprocessor.